Recipe: Napa Cabbage Kimchi

 When cabbage is done brining, drain and rinse with cold water 2-3 times.
 Cabbage should taste lightly and pleasantly salty.
 If too salty continue to rinse.
 Return cabbage to bowl and add scallions, radish and cilantro.
 Add kimchi paste and using your hands mix until evenly coated.
 The gochugaru will quickly turn your hands a bright red so kitchen gloves are handy.

 Pack kimchi into fermentation jar and then add the fermentation weight.
 The brined cabbage will release a lot of liquid as it's packed in.
 You want the kimchi to be completely submerged when weighted.
+Questions about fermentation weights?
+Check out our Fermentation Weight Guide.

 Top with lid and airlock (Need help?
 Check out our How to Assemble Airlock Video).
 Let ferment for 3 days at room temperature out of direct sunlight.
 Transfer finished kimchi to jars and move to the refrigerator.
 Kimchi is ready to eat immediately but we like the flavor even more after a week in the fridge.
 Kimchi will keep refrigerated for at least 2 months.